 The Greeley Chorale originated in 1964 as a community chorus, under the direction of Dr. Howard Skinner.
 Six years later, in 1970, the Chorale merged with the Greeley Concerts Association, as an adjunct of the Greeley Philharmonic Orchestra.
-In 1974 it became an independent community choir, and in 1978 The Greeley Chorale was incorporated as a 501(c)3 non-profit organization in 1978.
+In 1974 it became an independent community choir, and in 1978 The Greeley Chorale was incorporated as a 501(c)3 non-profit organization.

-Over the years the Chorale has grown from a 40 voice ensemble in 1964 the Chorale has grown to more than 100 voices.
-During its 52 years, the Chorale has garnered a reputation as one of the finest community choruses in the United States, as evidenced by invitations to perform at World Expo ‘88 in Brisbane, Australia (issued by the US and Australian governments) in 1988; the Vienna International Choral Festival and Montreux Jazz Festival in 1992; World Youth Day in 1993; the Academy of Oxford Summer Concert Series, Oxford, England (with the Academy of Oxford Orchestra) in 1996; the state of Oklahoma in 1998; Beijing, China in 2001; the Vatican in 2005; the government of Greece in 2009, and the Donaghadee Men’s Chorus, Northern Ireland in 2013, and towns of Trunstadt, Germany and Chlumec, Czech Republic, in 2017.
+Over the years the Chorale has grown from a 40 voice ensemble in 1964 to more than 100 voices today.
+During that time, the Chorale has garnered a reputation as one of the finest community choruses in the United States, as evidenced by invitations to perform at World Expo ‘88 in Brisbane, Australia (issued by the US and Australian governments) in 1988; the Vienna International Choral Festival and Montreux Jazz Festival in 1992; World Youth Day in 1993; the Sheldonian Theatre, Oxford, England (with the Academy of Oxford Orchestra) in 1996; the state of Oklahoma in 1998; Beijing, China in 2001; the Vatican in 2005; the government of Greece in 2009, the Donaghadee Men’s Chorus, Northern Ireland in 2013, and towns of Trunstadt, Germany and Chlumec, Czech Republic, in 2017.

-In addition to those community activities, the Chorale also established some traditions of its own, such as the “English Madrigal Feaste”, every December from 1989-2005; “Pops & Pasta”, an annual fundraiser for the Greeley Chorale Tour Fund now in its 22nd year; the Greeley Chorale Vocal Music Competition (1994-1996); and the Greeley Chorale/UNC Choral Conducting Scholarship (2014-present).
-The Chorale also helped create and support the Greeley Children’s Chorale, now an independent organization in its 27th season.
+In addition to those community activities, the Chorale also established some traditions of its own, such as the “English Madrigal Feast,” with 4 performances every December from 1989-2005; “Pops & Pasta!”, an annual fundraiser for the Greeley Chorale Tour Fund now in its 25th year; the Greeley Chorale Vocal Music Competition (1994-1996); and the Greeley Chorale/UNC Choral Conducting Scholarship (2014-present).
+The Chorale also helped create and support the Greeley Children’s Chorale, now an independent organization in its 30th season.